 Doubts are also personally because I had heard rumors about the carcinogenicity of Lantus already two years ago, although at that time no one talked about it and there was nothing confirmed about it, but because the news came just now, winning the most important media and newspapers worldwide?
 Perhaps because the amplified noise of the collapse in the stock market?
-Or maybe because the economic interests demanded that things go well?
+Or maybe because the economic interests claimed that this was the case?

 We must demand instead of at the center of the issue there is the person with diabetes and his health.
 Rather than reassure "a priori", it would be good that everyone, including Sanofi Aventis, would take in hand the results of the study seriously, and to flesh out urgently with new research, so as to give a definite answer on Lantus and rapid, with the hope that this insulin is actually safe for all who use it.
 We hope that this is the path taken by all companies, associations of diabetes, and scientific bodies.
-Stressing the importance of the individual above all else: it also serves an ethic in the economy, particularly in pharmacology, which comes in people's lives.
+Emphasizing the centrality of the person before everything else because it serves the ethical economy, particularly in pharmacology, which comes in people's lives.
 We await answers.

 Link to article of the study on Lantus and cancer published by the European Association for the Study of Diabetes: www.diabetologia-journal.org/cancer.html

-Site Response Sanofi Aventis safety of Lantus: www.factsaboutlantus.com
+Site response of Sanofi Aventis safety of Lantus: www.factsaboutlantus.com